tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

                          Table 1:  Standard Libraries
                          ============================

+The DevConsole and DevShell libraries provide device I/O functionality and are treated specially.
+DevConsole is automatically included so there is no need to reference it in your application's DSC or INF files.
+DevShell must be listed, in your application's INF file in the [LibraryClasses] section, if your application does file I/O.

 These libraries must be fully described in the [LibraryClasses] section of the application package's DSC file.
 Then, each individual application needs to